Protect Our Waterways from Dangerous Chemicals in Plastic

 Each of the five chemicals proposed to be listed as high priority pose a threat to human health and the environment, and they are all involved in plastic production.
 Unfortunately, plastics have a negative impact at every part of their life cycle, from production to use to disposal.
 It is estimated that by 2019, 140 million tons of plastic will accumulate in aquatic ecosystems.
 As a result of current plastic pollution, microplastics are found in nearly every human organ system.
 Beyond microplastics themselves entering our bodies and our ecosystems, studies show that it is common for more than 2,000 chemicals to leach into water from a single plastic product.
 Plastics threaten the health of every living thing on the planet, and we urgently need to understand and regulate them better.

-It is imperative that EPA prioritize these five chemicals for review and address the unreasonable risk they have on the environment and our health.
+It is imperative that EPA prioritize these five dangerous chemicals in plastic for review and address the unreasonable risk they have on the environment and our health.
 Simply put, prioritizing these five chemicals is the bare minimum EPA should be doing to address the harmful impacts of plastic.
 This situation is untenable if we are to meaningfully protect our health and environment, and the United States needs to lead in regulating these harmful plastics.

 Join us in urging EPA to protect public health and our environment from these toxic chemicals!